SumiSastri/tennis-game-react/README.md

 #### Learning Objectives

 The key learning objectives were to understand the difference between factory functions, object-oriented programming, basic testing syntax in jasmine.js and the use and benefits of Typescript with Javascript.
 The final step was to use the React-library to render the game with a front-end ui.
+The read-me focuses on the process of learning and embedding programming skills.

 #### Katas: A brief background